MoveScope

 Relevant when remote income is strong and documented, but the real question is whether the tax and residence setup still works after the novelty wears off.

-Non-lucrative route
+Independent-means route

-Employer-backed or local work route
+Employer-backed route

 Watchouts

-What usually slows Americans down
+What usually slows this route down

 Spain is broad enough that the wrong city choice can make a good move feel bad.